Successful businesses know the power of a good story.

 Employee rewards and client entertainment

 Imagine hosting a special evening at the theatre for your clients, with a private reception or backstage tour.
 Or rewarding key staff with tickets to the Theatre or a special event.
-Berkeley Rep offers countless hospitality opportunities all year long to help you create unforgettable memories for your guests.
+Berkeley Rep offers numerous hospitality opportunities throughout the year to help you create unforgettable experiences for your guests.

-Berkeley Rep gratefully acknowledges the generosity of its many corporate partners, including the leadership gifts from:
+Berkeley Rep gratefully acknowledges the generosity of its corporate and hospitality partners, including leadership gifts from:

 Berkeley Rep gratefully acknowledges the Corporate Council, a group of business leaders that strengthens the Theatre through advocacy and by expanding Berkeley Rep’s relationships with the greater corporate community.